Flood evacuations underway in San Jose

 Villalobos said he was unable to grab any clothes, important documents or other valuables before he left.

 More than 2 inches of rain had fallen in San Jose in the past 48 hours, the National Weather Service said.
-The rain had stopped Tuesday afternoon, but more could come after nightfall.
+The rain had stopped Tuesday afternoon.
+But there is a chance of rain this weekend.

 The creek was rising because of water coming from Anderson Reservoir.